navinrio/the-noobs-guide-to-nsxt-pks/README.md

 Deploying the virtual ESXi hypervisors as VMs is actually fairly straightforward until you get to the part about networking with VLANs.
 If you use VLANs, and wish to make them available to your virtual ESXi hosts, make sure to follow this [tip](https://blog.idstudios.io/nested-esxi-and-vlans/).

 The physical ESXi hosts need to have access to a dedicated __NSX Tunnel__ portgroup (It is an NSX requirement to have a dedicated vnic or pnic for this).
 In my home lab I use standard __VSS__ switches on my physical ESXi boxes so I am not dependent on vSphere - but I used a vSphere __VDS__ for my __pks-lab__ cluster of VESXi hosts I am dedicating to NSX... so I had to create two __NSX Tunnel__ portgroups (one on each physical ESXi hosts in the local VSS __Switch0__, and one on my _VDS_ that I will use in my virtual ESXi hosts - VLAN 0.
-The __NSX Tunnel__ basically just provides a level 2 dedicated portgroup to NSX.
+The __NSX Tunnel__ basically just provides a level 2 dedicated portgroup to NSX upon which NSX can work it's layer 7 magic.

 As per the diagram above setup your ESXi VMs so that their network adapters are as follows: